MarlenBrawlHalal/Simple-Book-Service/README.md

-This is a Spring Boot Book Service for managing reference data.
+This is a Spring Boot Book Service API for managing reference data.

+## Documentation of API

+You can visit the "http://localhost:8080/swagger-ui/index.html" to see the API documentation.

 ## Prerequisites